DoseOfGose/figlet-fonts/README.md

 ## Purpose

 This repo is a collection of figlet fonts forked from [xero's repo](https://github.com/xero/figlet-fonts).
-As of creating this fork, that repo hasn't been updated in a while.
 This repo was made with the following goals:

 - Expand on the `README.md` to include:
   - Examples of each font for reference